kyma-project/kyma/tests/end-to-end/external-solution-integration/README.md

 3. Deploys a lambda function in the `connectivity-adapter-e2e` Namespace.
 4. Starts a test service in the `connectivity-adapter-e2e` Namespace.
 The lambda function calls it when it receives an event.
 5. Connects the Application through the Connectivity Adapter with the client certificates.
-6. Registers Service for the Application using Connectivity Adapter
+6. Registers a service for the Application using Connectivity Adapter.
 7. Creates ServiceInstances for ServiceClasses registered by Compass Runtime Agent (one for the API and one for the Event services).
 8. Creates a ServiceBinding for the API ServiceInstance.
 9. Creates the ServiceBindingUsage CR of that binding for the deployed lambda function.